evert/json-link/draft-pot-json-link.md

 Web linking.
 A primary goal is to define a format that's relatively uncontroversial and similar to existing serializations.

-Furthermore, this specification defines an optional formats for groups of links and a recommendation for defining document-wide links.
+Furthermore, this specification defines an optional format for groups of links and a recommendation for defining document-wide links.

 # Format